BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Apple's iOS and Google's Android are the dominant mobile operating systems in corporate environments.
 The two OSes are very different and should not be lumped together just because they power phones and tablets.

 There are many other EMM platform features Apple has implemented in iOS, as well as changes that affect third-party EMM services.
 For instance, Apple Managed Services for education gives school admins excellent control over iPad rollouts.
-Apple's device management support options include managed app configuration, streamlined deployment, features for managing work and personal data and for supporting user-owned devices.
-See the complete list on its support page.
+Apple's device management support options include managed app configuration, streamlined deployment, features for managing work and personal data, and supporting user-owned devices.

 What does a successful EMM implementation look like?